-That unique combination of archaeological zone and Caribbean Sea makes it a delight and a place that you have to visit.
+That unique combination of the archaeological zone and the Caribbean Sea make it a delight and a place that you have to visit.
 You can make the tour of the archaeological zone and at the end go down to the beautiful beach.
 It is definitely a place you can’t miss.

 You can also admire the ruins by boat, some tours can take you to enjoy the beautiful view of the archaeological zone from the sea.

 What to wear and what to bring to Tulum ruins

 Wear comfortable clothes and swimsuit, sandals or shoes that can get wet if you want to access the beach area.
 Hat, sunscreen, and water it’s necessary, especially during spring and summer.
 Entry is not allowed with big backpacks or food.